mattock/update_status/README.md

 TODO
 ====

-- Add an option parser
+- Add support for displaying a list of packages to be upgraded